 Block Candy Crush Saga: Block Facebook app requests

 Even if you've never played games on Facebook you can still find yourself irritated by constant requests from your friends that you join in.
 Half the time they may not even be aware that the app is sending that request on their behalf.
-Like PC Advisor on Facebook.
+Like Tech Advisor on Facebook.

 One of the biggest causes of irritation right now is still Candy Crush Saga, but no doubt you also get peppered with app requests from Farmville, Farm Heroes Saga, Pet Rescue Saga, Criminal Case, Dragon Saga, Texas Holdem Poker, Mafia Wars and more.
 Bitstrips is another guilty app (here's how to remove Bitstrips).